Skip to content

 getStructure(resourceId)

 Retrieves a resource map as a plain JavaScript object (JSON-serializable).
-Commonly used by MCP servers and integrations.

 typescript